fedimint/fedimint.org/docs/TradeOffs/05-TrustLNGateways.md

 Without this service the ability to transact is heavily impaired which will impact the user experience of the Fedimint user.

-This focus of this risk is on the situation in which an LN Gateway restricts service to Fedimint users through either (1) technical issue or (2) malice.
+The focus of this risk is on the situation in which an LN Gateway restricts service to Fedimint users through either (1) technical issue or (2) malice.

 Both situations carry a similar impact profile, in that the users of the Fedimint may not be able to transact outside the boundary of their mint.
 This is not a loss of funds, but an impairment of some functionality.